 When people think of anxiety and depression, they may not always immediately think of men.
 Yet men struggle with mental health issues frequently.
-However, culturally, anxiety in men is often not allowed to be expressed in healthy ways leading to both substance abuse and other mental health issues.
+However, culturally, anxiety in men is often not allowed to be expressed in healthy ways leading to both substance use and other mental health issues.
 Unfortunately, this high level of stress may also cause a higher risk of addiction.
 If you struggle with an addiction, you must get the appropriate treatment at our North Carolina treatment center.

 Symptoms of Anxiety in Men

 Recent studies find that nearly 10 percent (or 16 million) men feel depression every day, with 30 percent of the population having some anxiety in their life.
 The symptoms of anxiety in men are typically similar to those in women.
 However, the cultural idea that men must be “tough” or stoic often makes it harder for them to handle these emotions.
 Many don’t realize that anxiety has taken over their life until they suffer a devastating panic attack.
 As a result, it is critical to know how to spot your symptoms of stress if you’re worried about it impacting you:

 - Troubles sleeping at the end of the day

 - A racing heart that doesn’t want to slow down

 - Problems with muscle tensions that make chiropractic care necessary

 - Dizziness and vertigo that peaks when anxiety is at its highest